ssdivya08/MYDAILYWORK/README.md

 cd MYDAILYWORK/Task3_QuizMaker
 Open index.html in your browser (double‑click or use Live Server in VS Code).
 ## Test Steps
-Create a quiz: Go to Create Quiz, add questions, and save.
-List quizzes: Click Quiz Listing to see available quizzes.
-Take a quiz: Select Take Quiz and answer questions.
-View results: After finishing, check your score and correct answers.
-Register/Login: Create a user account, login, and see profile info.
+Create a quiz: Go to Create Quiz, add questions, and save.?n List quizzes: Click Quiz Listing to see available quizzes.?n Take a quiz: Select Take Quiz and answer questions.?n View results: After finishing, check your score and correct answers.?n Register/Login: Create a user account, login, and see profile info.?n
 Logout: Test that session clears correctly.